 A component is the smallest discrete unit in an image, created and published by third-party software vendors.

-After you import an image to Cloud Foundation, it can be customized when it is applied to a cluster.
+After you import an image to VMware Cloud Foundation, it can be customized when it is applied to a cluster.
 For example, say your image included only the base ESXi image.
 When you use this image to create a VI workload domain, NSX-T components are added to the default cluster during the domain creation.
 You may also add vendor-adds, components, or firmware to the workload domain cluster.
 You can now extract the updated image from this cluster and reuse it for other similar clusters in this workload domain or in other workload domains.

-Cluster Image Workflow
+vSphere Lifecycle Manager Image Workflow